amencarini/README/README.md

 # Alessandro's Operating Manual

+## Communication

+- 🌍 While I try my best with English, remember I'm not a native speaker!
+Please don't get upset if I ask you to repeat things
+- 📢 I show the symptoms of a mild [auditory processing disorder](https://www.nhs.uk/conditions/auditory-processing-disorder/).
+I won't be a very effective conversationalist in very noisy environments.
+Also, loud music in the office is a certain way to mess up my productivity 😭

 ## My answers to [first 1:1 questions](http://larahogan.me/blog/first-one-on-one-questions/ "What to ask in the first 1:1")

 What makes you grumpy?